Email bios-library@berkeley.edu and we'll get back to you within 24 hours, excluding weekends!

 Note: Many primary research articles include short section that reviews pertinent scientific literature as background for the paper.
 This isn't the same thing as a literature review article (or review article), which is entirely devoted to a summary of primary articles.

-In BIOSIS, literature reviews are identified under the Document Information field of the full article record:
+In PubMed, there is a "Review" icon at the start of the article citation in the article record.
+In BIOSIS Previews, literature reviews are identified under the Document Information field of the full article record: